whexy/CS305-RDT/README.md

 # Design

 - Full duplex RDT protocol
-- Maintain multiple links simultaneously
+- Connection-oriented, with multiple links simultaneously

 ---

 # The Protocol: Full Duplex

-When we need to **acknowledge** a packet and **send** a packet at the same time.
-Pack them together, don't waste the buffer size.
+Most of the cases we need to acknowledge a packet and send a packet at the same time.

+Pack **ack** and **data packet** together, don't waste the buffer size.

 ---